 Keeping up with the times, the kitchen island is often used as the dining table, reflecting our casual lifestyle.
 Eating is more of a social event, and interaction with each other is awkward if everyone is facing the same way.

 If two of you go into a restaurant, do you both sit on the same side of the table?
 Seriously, let’s start seeing roundness in our kitchen islands, where friends and family can look at each other while talking.

 Of course, to further enhance wellness architecture in room design, all of the above-mentioned elements need to be implemented to create an undeniable space that promotes health at all levels.

 This aspect centers around designing space for how we like to exercise.
 We hope you still don’t think a good workout can only be achieved in the darkest corner of your garage.

 Time to let the car have that space and to make your own little heaven on earth for clearing the mind and building muscle.

 Remember, comfort is related to happiness and a quiet space with natural light, Feng Shui, and even water elements can provide a much better overall approach to exercise.

-Sustainability is currently front and center with new construction, but the key features of wellness architecture still seems like an afterthought, with the health benefits taking second stage.
+Sustainability is currently front and center with new construction, but the key features of wellness architecture still seem like an afterthought, with the health benefits taking the second stage.